 How awesome would it be if your child could become brave and confident by simply repeating “I am brave and confident”.
 But that’s not quite the way it works.
 Positive affirmations don’t work with kids, at least not in the way they work with adults.

 A child who feels unworthy will not find his worth by repeating “I am worthy, I am worthy, I am worthy”, over and over again, and that makes perfect sense.
-Emile Coué, the founding father of the self-affirmation theory, was the first to point out that if your child’s deeply held beliefs are not in line with the declared affirmations, self-affirmations will fail.
+Emile Coué, the founding father of the self-affirmation theory, was the first to point out that if your child’s deeply held beliefs are not in line with the declared affirmations, affirmations will fail.

-Unrealistic affirmations do not work, but this does not mean that you shouldn’t use self-affirmations with your kid.
+Unrealistic affirmations do not work, but this does not mean that you shouldn’t use positive affirmations with your kid.
 It simply means that you must tread carefully to adopt a positive affirmations strategy that works with kids.
 Here are three strategies that can help you use positive affirmations with your child in a way that actually works.

 Help your child banish negative self-talk